 Pirate Treasure Hunt

-Better yet, the kids then drew random coordinate pairs from a small golden sack to find out where on the map they landed.
-If a pirate landed on the island, all the other pirates got to dive into the bag to see if they could get a share of treasure.
+Better yet, the kids then drew random coordinate pairs from a small golden pouch to find out where on the map they landed.
+If a pirate landed on the island, all the other pirates got to dive into the bag to try to get a share of treasure.

-Maps are a part of daily life, and it’s critical to know how to read one.
-You never know when your cellphone battery will die or your Garmin will go kaput.
+Maps are a part of daily life, so it’s critical to know how to read one.
+You never know when your cellphone or Garmin will go kaput.
 Besides, some old-school maps are on paper only!

-To train your kids’ skills, have them pick a spot where they’d like to go, and let them be your co-pilot!
+To train your kids’ skills, have them pick a spot where they’d like to go, and let them direct the steering!
 (Do this when you don’t have a hard deadline for arrival.)

 • If you’re going to walk, print a map of your neighborhood, then hand it to them and let them steer your journey.
 See if they can get you there!

-• If you’re going to drive, pull up the map on a phone they can hold or on the car GPS if available.
+• If you’re going to drive, pull up the map on a phone or car GPS they can see.
 Zoom out to show your starting point and destination, then let them tell you “left” and “right” as you drive.

 Kids draw a huge boost of confidence from exercises like this when they succeed!